marcoverpas/Six_lectures_on_sfc_models/README.md

 The resurgence of interest in SFC models can be traced back to Wynne Godley's [successful predictions](https://www.levyinstitute.org/publications/seven-unsustainable-processes) of the U.S. crises in 2001 and 2007.
 Godley's work laid the foundation for modern SFC modelling.
 These models, rooted in national accounts and flow of funds, integrate financial and real aspects of the economy, allowing for the identification of unsustainable processes.

-SFC models are akin to "system dynamics" models, analysing complex systems over time, tracking flows, stocks, and utilising feedback loops.
+SFC models are akin to 'system dynamics' models, analysing complex systems over time, tracking flows, stocks, and utilising feedback loops.
 Basic SFC models have evolved into various forms, including Open-Economy or Multi-Area SFC models (MA-SFC), Ecological SFC models (ECO-SFC), Interacting Heterogeneous Agent-Based SFC models (AB-SFC), Input-output SFC Models (IO-SFC), and Empirical SFC Models (E-SFC).

 Crucially, SFC models adhere to four accounting principles: flow consistency, stock consistency, stock-flow consistency, and quadruple book-keeping.
 The economy is represented by accounting matrices, identities reflecting the System of National Accounts, and dynamic equations defining the behaviour of each sector (usually based on rules of thumb and stock-flow norms).